FL

 Florida International University

 Florida International University in Miami boasts a distinct FEPAC-accredited certificate in forensic science, coupled with either a bachelor of science (BS) in chemistry or biology.
-This 16-credit interdisciplinary program pays thought to both the didactic and empirical (i.e., hands-on) underpinnings of an understanding of forensic science.
+This 16-credit interdisciplinary program pays attention to both the didactic and empirical (i.e., hands-on) underpinnings of an understanding of forensic science.
 With classes such as principles of forensic biology and a supervised internship in facilities nearby, graduates are prepared for an entry-level career in a forensic laboratory.

 FIU also offers several other graduate degrees in forensic science.
-The master of science in forensic science comprises 32 credits and includes coursework in forensic chemistry; forensic biology; and forensic analysis.
+The FEPAC-accredited master of science in forensic science comprises 32 credits and includes coursework in forensic chemistry; forensic biology; and forensic analysis.
 This MS degree prepares students for careers in state, national, and local forensic laboratories and also serves as preparation for doctoral instruction.

 Notably, Florida International University also offers a professional science master’s in forensic science that includes online courses coupled with practical skills including hands-on learning and a capstone internship.
 Details of this program are profiled in the hybrid and online section below.